AakashN2k03/SystemDesign/COMPONENTS/LOAD_BALANCER/ALGORITHMS/STATIC/SOURCE_IP_HASH/source_ip_hash.md

 | 💤 Other servers are underused | Wastes resources |
 | 💥 Server may crash | If overloaded by too much traffic |

+### “A server becomes a bottleneck”

+It means that this one server is handling too much load, and because of that:

+⚠️ It slows down

+❌ It can’t process requests quickly

+⛔ It may drop or reject requests

+🧠 It limits the performance of the whole system

 ### NAT Client Problem

 **🌐 "Not Effective for NAT Clients" – What does it mean?**